Lindenwold High School: Athletics

 Lindenwold High School Lions compete as a member school in the Colonial Conference, which is comprised of small schools whose enrollments generally do not exceed between 750-800 students for grades 9-12 and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 556 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
 The football team competes in the Horizon Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 During 2004-05 the Lindenwold High School boys' bowling team captured their third straight Olympic Conference championship and their first South Jersey state crown.
 The boys' bowling team won a fourth conference title during the 2006-07 season, and yet another in the 2008-09 season.

 During the 2008-09 season the Lindenwold High School boys' track and field team captured their first Colonial Conference championship in school history.
 In 2009-10, the boys repeated as champions.

 Administration

-The school's interim principal is Scott McCartney.
-His administration team includes the vice principal and the athletic director.
+The school's interim principal is Fred Geardino.
+His administration team includes two assistant principals and the athletic supervisor.